- videocam Live Webinar with Live Q&A

 Introduction

 This CLE webinar will provide a comprehensive overview of the new Maintaining American Superiority by Improving Export Control Transparency Act (Export Control Transparency Act or ECTA) including new reporting requirements imposed on the Commerce Department's Bureau of Industry and Security (BIS).
-The panel will discuss the information that is to be reported, how sensitive client information will be handled, and the impact the new requirements may have on business clients' export activities and licensing strategies.
+The panel will discuss the information that is to be reported, how sensitive client information will be handled, and the impact the new requirements may have on clients' export activities and licensing strategies.

 Description